Island Boys: Controversies

+Celebrity feuds

-The Island Boys have been involved in multiple social media feuds involving other social media personalities such as brothers Logan Paul and Jake Paul, TikTok star Bryce Hall, and even mainstream celebrities such as comedian Kevin Hart and rapper Snoop Dogg.
-Hart and Snoop Dogg notably mocked the twins on their comedy special "2021 and Done."
-On the 75-minute special, Hart and Snoop Dogg reviewed a collection of the most viral videos of the past year, which included the Island Boys' viral debut.
-While watching the TikTok clip, Snoop Dogg held his head in his hands, saying "I'm speechless.
+The Island Boys have been involved in multiple online feuds involving other social media personalities such as podcaster Adam22, rapper Blueface, YouTuber Fousey, brothers Logan Paul and Jake Paul, TikTok personality Bryce Hall, and mainstream celebrities such as comedian Kevin Hart and rapper Snoop Dogg.
+Hart and Snoop Dogg notably mocked the twins on their comedy special "2021 and Done".
+While watching the Island Boys' TikTok debut among other viral videos of the past year, Snoop Dogg held his head in his hands, saying, "I'm speechless.
 Two goofballs in a pool."
-Hart then responded "I'm not speechless.
+Hart then responded, "I'm not speechless.
 You know why?" and then began to mockingly sing the Island Boys' song from the video clip.

-The pair first clashed with Logan Paul after being invited onto his podcast "Impaulsive" and disagreeing with Paul's co-host George Janko regarding financial advice.
-Janko suggested that the brothers invest money from their initial success in case their career as rappers didn't prove lucrative in the future.
+The pair first clashed with Logan Paul after being invited onto his podcast "Impaulsive" in December 2021 and disagreeing with Paul's co-host George Janko regarding financial advice.
+Janko suggested that the brothers invest money from their initial success in case their career as rappers did not prove lucrative in the future.
 The brothers responded by saying that they did not need financial advice, and Alex addressed Janko by saying "I probably make more money than you."
 The pair later attended a boxing match in support of Paul, but were allegedly "kicked out for throwing shoes" according to online commentator Keemstar.
-When the boys entered the boxing arena, they were booed by Paul's fans for walking off of "Impaulsive."
-Paul's brother, Jake Paul, discussed the controversy on the next episode of "Impaulsive," saying "For you to have the audacity to stand up to George Janko, the nicest guy in the world, ... you're a fucking punk."
+When the twins entered the boxing arena, they were booed by Paul's fans for walking off of "Impaulsive".
+Paul's brother, Jake Paul, discussed the controversy on the next episode of "Impaulsive", saying, "For you to have the audacity to stand up to George Janko, the nicest guy in the world, ... you're a fucking punk."